 2.1 Delegate high level goals

-You should assign a key member of your leadership team against each of the high level goals in your strategic plan.
+You should assign a key member of your leadership team against each of the high-level goals in your plan.
 This will likely be an easy process since most strategic revolve around goals that relate to typical business areas such as marketing, sales, etc. Part of the process should be to ask them to work with their own teams to flesh-out that particular component of the plan and then present back that work to the rest of the leadership team.

 A great tactic here is to ask them to actually go and create their own ‘sub-plan’ for their team that breaks the high level goal into a number of smaller focus areas, which link back to the high level goal in the main strategic plan.
 This gives a strong sense of empowerment around owning their own strategy, rather than simply owning a deliverable on the main strategy.